Raheem Kassam: Leadership candidate

-After the resignation of Diane James as UKIP leader in October 2016, Kassam launched a campaign to become the new leader.
+Following the resignation of Diane James as UKIP leader in October 2016, Kassam launched a campaign to become the new leader.
 On announcing his bid, he stated that he wanted to "stop infighting within UKIP", "address the deep cultural and social divides in this country", and "to become the real opposition and put this feckless Labour Party to bed."
 His campaign slogan was "Make UKIP great again".
 In an interview with Evan Davis on the BBC's Newsnight, Kassam announced his intentions to resolve UKIP's "existential crisis" and pledged to increase UKIP's membership to 100,000.

 Kassam's activity on social media has attracted negative attention.
 In June 2016 he posted a tweet (later deleted) suggesting First Minister of Scotland Nicola Sturgeon should have her "mouth taped shut.
 And her legs, so she can't reproduce".
 After being criticised by the Scottish National Party MP Stewart McDonald on Twitter, Kassam replied that he would not be lectured to by a "National Socialist party".
 He later apologised.
 He has tweeted in the past that Suzanne Evans, a candidate in the second 2016 UKIP leadership election, should "fuck off for good", and questioned whether Labour MP Angela Eagle attended a "special needs class".

 After Evans said on The Andrew Marr Show that her "far right" and "toxic" rival would take the party away from the interests of ordinary people, Kassam questioned Evans' leadership capabilities and asserted that she had made "smears" against him.
 Farage repudiated Evans' comments about Kassam shortly afterwards.

 At the launch of his leadership campaign, Kassam called for a national referendum on the right of women in the UK to wear the niqāb, claimed then-U.S. presidential candidate Donald Trump does not hold anti-Muslim opinions, and cast doubt on the multiple claims of sexual assault made against Trump.
 He also labelled his movement as Faragist and quipped that he was the "Faragest of the Faragists".
 Kassam gained the personal support of Arron Banks, the principal funder of UKIP.

 Kassam "suspended", or withdrew, from the leadership contest on 31 October 2016, a few hours before nominations closed.
 Having concluded that he had only a slight chance of winning, citing insufficient funds, he criticised the media attention he received and was critical of what he claimed was media intimidation of his parents.
 He also questioned the fairness of a UKIP ballot.
 "When Times journalists show up at my elderly parents' house, intimidating them, I draw the line," he said.